 Day 2: Cairo Today, visit the iconic Pyramids of Giza, the only surviving wonder of the Ancient World.
 You’ll also see one of the world’s oldest statues – The Great Sphinx of Giza.
-Later, explore the Museum of Egyptian Antiquities in Cairo, home to the world’s largest collection of Paranoiac antiquities.
+Return for lunch on board, then later, explore the Museum of Egyptian Antiquities in Cairo, home to the world’s largest collection of Paranoiac antiquities.

 Day 5: Minya Today you can spend the day relaxing as the ship sails towards Minya.

 Day 6: Minya A full day of sightseeing begins with a visit to Tuna El Gebel, the necropolis of the ancient Greco-Roman city of Hermopolis, and el-Ashmunein, the site of the ancient city itself.
 Following lunch back on board head to Beni Hasan to visit the fascinating rock-cut Middle Kingdom tombs of Baqet, Khety, Amenemhet and Khnumhotep II.
 Tonight there'll be a folkloric show on board after dinner.

 Day 7: Minya to Assyut Today begins with a visit to Tell el-Amarna (formerly known as Achetaton), the northern tombs of Ahmose, Meryre, Pentu, Panehesy and the Royal Tomb of Akhenaten.
 Continue your tour with the Great Palace of King Akhenaten and the Small and Great temples of Aten.
 As the ship cruises south, it will stop in front of the Prince Tawdrous Monastery, allowing you to get a glimpse from the deck.